regiregi22/ARMA-3/README.md

 14- Right click on the Desktop, click Display settings, click Graphics, click on Arma 3, click Options and set "High Performance".
 Click on "Default graphics settings" and set to ON the three settings.

-15- If you have an Nvidia GPU, open the Nvidia Control Panel, go to 3D Settings, Manage 3D Settings, Program Settings, and add "arma3_x64.exe".
-Set "Power Management Mode" to "Prefer maximum performance", "Vertical Sync" to On, "Shader Cache Size" to 100 Gb and "Texture filtering - Quality" to High quality.
+15- If you have an Nvidia GPU, open the Nvidia Control Panel, go to 3D Settings, Manage 3D Settings, tab "Global Settings" and set "Shader Cache Size" to 100 Gb.
+Go to tab "Program Settings", look for or add "arma3_x64.exe", set "Power Management Mode" to "Prefer maximum performance", "Vertical Sync" to On and "Texture filtering - Quality" to High quality.
 If you have a G-SYNC monitor, set "Max Frame Rate" to 3 frames below the maximum (with a 144hz monitor, use 141Hz), and set "Monitor Technology" to G-SYNC Compatible.
 Then go to Display, Set-up G-SYNC, tick "Enable G-SYNC", tick "Enable for windowed and full screen mode", select your display and tick "Enable settings for the selected display model".
 Make sure you activate G-SYNC/Freesync on your monitor buttons menu.

 16- Press Start button, search "Core Isolation", set "Memory integrity" to OFF.